SEO Content Performance Reviews: The Ultimate Guide

 It’s also very attainable - providing you have the resources of time or money to invest in SEO content marketing - meaning that even small businesses can realistically compete for many of the same keywords as the big brands with the right strategy.

-However, the time it takes to continually research, write, and update articles add up fast (especially for smaller operations), so you need to make sure that it's a good use of resources and is having a positive impact on your business.
+However, the time it takes to continually research, write, and rewriting your text, and update articles adds up fast (especially for smaller operations), so you need to make sure that it's a good use of resources and is having a positive impact on your business.

 So how do you do this?